 Our worship is where we return to God and gather strength for our work in the world.

-WHILE CONTINUING TO LIVESTREAM OUR SUNDAY SERVICE AT 10:00AM, WE HAVE BEGUN OUTDOOR IN-PERSON SERVICES AT 11:15AM.
+WHILE CONTINUING TO LIVESTREAM OUR SUNDAY SERVICE AT 10:00AM, WE HAVE BEGUN INDOOR IN-PERSON SERVICES IN THE SANCTUARY AT 11:30AM.

-In-person outdoor worship begins at 11:15am.
+In-person worship in the sanctuary begins at 11:30am.
 Initial congregations will need to be small in number as we negotiate new systems of entry and access to worship.
 For a list of expectations and protocols, please click here.
-To sign-up for our outdoor service, click here.
+To sign-up for our indoor service, click here.

 WE ARE STILL LIVESTREAMING OUR SUNDAY AND WEEKDAY SERVICES AT THE REDEEMER